codingXiang/redis-monitor/english.md

   - gopkg.in/redis.v4

 ## Collect Matrics
-Matrics collection setting is in ```conf/monitor.yaml```, we just using "info section" to collect system matrics.
+Matrics collection setting using ```conf/monitor.yaml```, we just using "info section" command to collect system matrics.

 ## Deployment
 ### VM